 Waukesha County receives a direct Community Development Block Grant (CDBG) allocation from HUD and is the lead agency for the HOME Consortium, through which Waukesha, Jefferson, Ozaukee, and Washington Counties collaborate to receive a direct HOME Investment Partnerships (HOME) allocation from HUD.
-The table below shows allocations for the 2022 program year, along with anticipated grant funding for the remaining two years covered by this Consolidated Plan.
-These estimates assume that funding over those two years will average to be about as same as the 2022 allocation.
+The table below shows allocations for the 2023 program year, along with anticipated grant funding for the remaining year covered by this Consolidated Plan.
+These estimates assume that funding in 2024 will be the same as the 2023 allocation.